andykrohg/cs-workshop-scoreboard-server/README.md

 ![Server View](images/server_view.png)

 Once the server is deployed, your workshop participants will need to deploy a **telemetry agent** to their clusters to continually report their status.
 They'll need:
-* The URL of your Scoreboard Server (no trailing slashes), and
+* The URL of your Scoreboard Server, and
 * Instructions for deploying the agent, which can be found here: https://github.com/andykrohg/cs-workshop-scoreboard-client/tree/rosa#deploy-me

 ## Running on OpenShift